-The following table details the Group's sensitivity to a 100 basis points (2018: 100 basis points) increase and decrease in LIBOR prescribed interest rate.
+The following table details the Group's sensitivity to a 100 basis points (2019: 100 basis points) increase and decrease in LIBOR, HIBOR and PBOC prescribed interest rate.
 100 basis points are the sensitivity rate used when reporting interest rate risk internally to key management personnel and represents management's assessment of the reasonably possible change in interest rates.
 The sensitivity analysis includes only variable-rate bank and other borrowings assuming the amount of liability outstanding at the end of the reporting period was outstanding for the whole year.
-A positive number below indicates a decrease in profit where the interest rate increases.
-If the interest rate decreases, there would be an equal and opposite impact on the profit for the year.
+A positive number below indicates an increase in loss (2019: decrease in profit) where the interest rate increases.
+If the interest rate decreases, there would be an equal and opposite impact on the loss (2019: profit) for the year.